-Welcome to the fifteenth edition!
+Welcome to the sixteenth edition!
 This newsletter is published by Foster and Adoptive Family Services (FAFS).
 FAFS’ mission is to provide support, training and advocacy to meet the special needs of foster, adoptive and kinship families, who provide safe, stable and nurturing homes for children in foster care.
 We hope that you will find this information to be both interesting and informative.
 To learn more about FAFS, please visit www.fafsonline.org.
 Have questions or comments?
 Contact Us

 Foster parenting is a 24/7 job with no days off!
 No wonder foster parents need easy access to support and information on their schedule – not just 9-5.
 When online support groups started in the early 80s, foster parents discovered a new way to get moral support and advice when they needed it, and the trend continues to grow today.

 As you might guess, users say convenience is the best benefit of online support groups for foster parents.
 With both parents’ and kids’ schedules getting more and more demanding, the ability to get what you need, when you need it, is essential to everyone.
 More convenient for busy foster parents than traditional support groups with monthly or weekly face-to-face meetings, online support groups offer many other benefits as well.
 Continue reading